sajokanya/sample-doc-md/faq.md

 ### How do I upgrade or downgrade my plan?

-1. Log in to your CloudSync Pro account
+1. Log in to your Cirrus Sync account
 2. Go to Settings > Subscription
 3. Choose new plan and confirm
 4. Billing changes take effect immediately